C418: 2002–2008: Career beginnings

 Rosenfeld started releasing music on Bandcamp after Danny Baranowsky suggested releasing his music on the site.
 In 2007, Rosenfeld started a blog known as "Blödsinn am Mittwoch" (English: "Silliness on Wednesday"), where he posted a new song every week.
 This was around the same time when he became interested in game development and audio, which resulted in him joining the indie game development forum TIGSource, where he became involved with numerous smaller games and game developers.
 Among them, Rosenfeld unofficially released the soundtracks of Zombie Dog in Crazyland and Mubbly Tower on an old blog.
 Later, Rosenfeld started making albums and releasing them on his blog and Bandcamp, as a hobby.

 His first release was the 2007 EP BPS, and shortly thereafter, in 2008, he challenged himself to make a studio album as quickly as possible, for fun, prioritizing quantity over quality.
 The Whatever Director's Cut was released on his blog as BAM #30 and on his Bandcamp, where it was available until it was removed in 2013, due to Rosenfeld's dislike of the album.

 Also in 2008, Rosenfeld released Mixes, a 25-minute medley containing remixes of songs previously posted on the blog.
 Also released were the EP Sine and his second studio album, Zweitonegoismus, which expressed his discontent with working in an assembly line factory.
 Rosenfeld showed the album to his co-worker prior to releasing it, prompting them to ask "why the hell [he was] still working there".

 2009–2013: Minecraft, becoming a freelance composer, and One

-In early 2009, Rosenfeld began collaborating with the Minecraft creator Markus "Notch" Persson through TIGSource.
+In early 2009, Rosenfeld began collaborating with Minecraft creator Markus "Notch" Persson through TIGSource.
 Rosenfeld was responsible for the sound effects and music in Persson's work-in-progress video game Minecraft.
 The sound engine in the still early Java game was not very powerful, so Rosenfeld had to be creative in his approach to creating sound effects and music.